JunshengFu/tracking-with-Extended-Kalman-Filter/README.md

 The estimated trajectory (**green triangle**) is compared with the ground true trajectory of the blue car, and the error is displayed in RMSE format in real time.

-In autonomous driving case, the self-driving cars obtian both Lidar and radar sensors measurements of objects to be tracked, and then apply the Extended Kalman Filter to track the objects based on the two types of sensor data.
+In autonomous driving case, the self-driving cars obtain both Lidar and radar sensors measurements of objects to be tracked, and then apply the Extended Kalman Filter to track the objects based on the two types of sensor data.